chloe0x0/gauss/README.md

     std::cout << integral << std::endl;
 }
 ```

+Sometimes it is desireable to integrate a discrete dataset.

 TRAPZ is overloaded to handle different types of inputs.
 If a set of points [f(a), f(x1), ..., f(b)] is given with unit spacing